Frequently Asked Questions (FAQs)

 Here is an except and a link from Healthline on Sulphates.

 Instead of Sulfates (SLS, ALS, SLES) we choose SLSa (aka Lanthanol) because the molecules are too large to penetrate the skin so they are far less likely to cause irritation.
 SLSa or Lanthanol is derived from coconut and palm oils and is a safe, skin friendly cleanser.
-SLSa is about 400 times the cost of SLS.
+At one point SLSa was 400 times the cost of SLS, but prices seem to be coming down.